Liquefied natural gas

 Reliable systems for safety monitoring

 LNG vapors are flammable in concentrations of 5 to 15 percent in air, so gas analysis is essential for safety measurements during LNG transportation.
 The regulations for this application insist on redundancy within each system, so at least two Paramagnetic oxygen analyzers are specified.
-These can also be used for safety measurements at the LNG storage tanks before and after transportation.
+These can also be used for safety measurements at the LNG storage tanks before and

 Trusted solutions to suit your LNG process